 How to Fix “No Valid MBOX Files were Found”?

-Getting a sudden, cryptic error message like this is frustrating, especially when you know the important emails are in the MBOX archives.
-MBOX file format is a common standard for storing email messages in a single file, but it is highly prone to corruption or file permission issues that could prevent the process of importing the files.
-This guide will give the causes of the “no valid MBOX files were found” error and provide by step-by-step solution to inspect and successfully load the email archives.
+When we are trying to add any mailbox to the email application, and suddenly getting an error message is frustrating, and expecially when you know the important emails are in the MBOX archives.
+The MBOX files are a common standard for storing email messages in a single file, but they could be highly prone to corruption or file permission issues that could prevent the process of importing.
+Let’s find out the step-by-step methods to inspect and then successfully load the email archives.

-• File Corruptions or Damage: The MBOX files you are trying to access may be corrupted or incomplete due to improper export or a storage problem.
+- File Corruption or Damage: The MBOX files that you are trying to access could be corrupted or incomplete due to an improper export or storage problem that has already occurred.

-• Incorrect File Type: The selected file may not be an MBOX file.
-A correct MBOX file usually contains all the email data for the mailbox.
+- Incorrect File Type: The selected file to import may not be an MBOX file.
+If you have the correct MBOX files with all the email data, then the issue does not occur.

 How to Troubleshoot Steps to Fix “No Valid MBOX Files were Found”?